moravianlibrary/Rozcestnik-studovna/private/jakTisknout.en.md

 5. You can print at one of these printers:

      * on the ground floor
-     * on the 2nd floor at the back
+     * on the 2nd floor at the back of the study room
-     * on the 4th floor at the back
+     * on the 4th floor at the back of the study room
-     * on the 6th floor at the back
+     * on the 6th floor at the back of the study room

    <br>
    For printing, you have to attach your library card to the MyQ terminal.
 Attach your card to the red arrow or as shown below.